Two-loop helicity amplitudes for $gg \to ZZ$ with full top-quark mass effects: Conclusions

 \section{Conclusions}

 In this paper, we have presented a calculation of the two-loop top-quark corrections for the process $gg\to ZZ$.
 Maintaining exact dependence on the top-quark mass, we calculated the helicity amplitudes in terms of finite integrals, which we evaluated using numerical quadrature.
 For reduction to master integrals, we employed finite field techniques and syzygies which avoid the introduction of squared propagators (``dots'').
-We presented a new algorithm to compute these syzygies with linear algebra.
+We presented a new computational method to find these syzygies with linear algebra.

-We considered finite linear combinations of dimensionally regularized Feynman integrals and gave a novel algorithm to systematically construct them.
+We considered finite linear combinations of dimensionally regularized Feynman integrals and presented a novel algorithm to systematically construct them.
 These linear combinations possess convergent parametric integral representations for $\epsilon=0$ and are formed from building blocks which may involve irreducible numerators, higher powers of propagators, dimensionally shifted integrals, and subsector integrals.
 The resulting parametric integrand can be expanded in $\epsilon$ allowing for direct numerical integration.
 We employed {\pysecdec} and found that such finite linear combinations can significantly improve the numerical performance of the quadrature, similar to what was observed in the case of dimensionally shifted integrals with additional dots.
 The new approach allows us to stay in a range of integrals which may be considered more natural in the context of the amplitudes themselves.
 We emphasize that our method is fully automated and works for arbitrary loop order and number of external legs.

-Our results for the two-loop amplitudes show good agreement with the large $m_t$ expansion and the small $m_t$ expansions, where they are expected to be valid.
-At moderate energies and for non-central scattering at higher energies, we find that these expansions differ substantially from our exact results.
-However, we expect better agreement with the Pad\'e improved results~\cite{Campbell:2016ivq,Davies:2020lpf} in these regions.
-Our amplitudes provide the last major building block required to include the full top-quark mass effects in the next-to-leading order cross section for $ZZ$ production in gluon fusion.
+Our results for the two-loop amplitudes show good agreement with the large $m_t$ expansion and the small $m_t$ expansions in the regions, where they are expected to be valid.
+At moderate energies and for non-central scattering at higher energies, we find that the small $m_t$ power series expansion differs substantially from our result.
+In contrast, the Pad\'e improved results~\cite{Davies:2020lpf} give a very good approximation to our results for a much larger region of phase space.